 WordPress has become almost synonymous with web development, today, thanks largely due its wide range of customizability and ease of learning.

-It is an open-source content management system, and in 2023, it proudly powers over 40% of the websites on the internet.
-It’s easy to use and offers thousands of free and premium themes, plugins, and tools.
+WordPress easy to manage content with and offers thousands of free and premium themes, plugins, and tools to make the CMS do exactly what your team needs.
 It’s highly customizable and can be used for small business websites, portfolios, and eCommerce stores.

 Anyone on your team can create and customize pages quickly.
 The platform also offers hundreds of integrations with popular third-party services like Salesforce, Mailchimp, and Google Analytics.
 Plus, everyone loves how WordPress offers support forums where you can get help if needed; a huge community of WordPress developers, engineers, and educators all cooperating to make this open source project successful; and the migration from Drupal to WordPress as easy as possible.